 And the tears prick my eyes and my heart aches.

 Grief is an insidious bastard.
 It’s heavy and cold.
 It’s awful because it can arrive at any time and in any amount – like, it can be a little pang in my heart when I hear a song that my Dad used to love…or it can be floods of tears when I pick up my phone to call Dad and share a joke or a stupid thing with him and realise that suddenly now, I can’t.

 This pain and sadness…this deep chasm of loss I feel has to be 1000 times worse for my Mom.
 She’s lost the love of her life and there must be so much around her that reminds her of Dad.
 My heart breaks for the pain Mom must be going through.
 Oh how I wish to remove it and give her only happy days and happy times.

-Navigating grief is like finding your way out of a huge forest.
+For me, navigating grief is like trying to find your way out of a huge forest.

 I absolutely hate it.

 Grief – is like being lost at sea.
 The waves and currents push and pull.
 It’s cold.
 It gets dark, it’s SCARY AF because the waves can sometimes seem higher than a building and it’s terrifying because you can’t know what’s beneath the surface so if you’re like me – you guess the worst things; sharks circling hungrily.
 Sea Monsters bigger than buses waiting to gobble me up and crunch me between their gigantic teeth.